Wrongful Death Lawyers in Orlando, FL

 Support or Services:

-Where a blood relative (child, grandchild, etc) or an adopted child was relying on the deceased for services or support, then they can recover for the value of the lost services or support.
+Where a blood relative (child, grandchild, etc.) or an adopted child was relying on the deceased for services or support, then they can recover the value of the lost services or support.
 The support can range from partly dependent to wholly dependent, and thus recovery is fact specific to an individual case.

 The estate may recover the lost assets if the deceased was employed at the time of his death.
 You can reasonably predict the amount of assets that the deceased would have earned, or gathered, during the remainder of his/her work-life expectancy.
-If there is a dispute here and there is a difficulty calculating the number, your wrongful death lawyer will talk to you about hiring an economist to help create a more specific monetary breakdown.
+If there is a dispute here and there is difficulty calculating the number, your wrongful death lawyer will talk to you about hiring an economist to help create a more specific monetary breakdown.
 There are different terms for these lost-money damages, such as “lost net accumulations” or “lost asset accumulations.”

 The spouse may recover the value lost on economic and service support.
 For example, the living if the deceased was employed, or the deceased provided household services, the surviving spouse may recover the value of those losses.

-Mental Pain and Suffering by Children under 25:
+Mental Pain and Suffering by Children Under 25:

 Where Wrongful Death causes “Mental Pain and Suffering” damages to the deceased’s children under the Wrongful Death Statute.
 Those damages are rewarded.
 However, damages are given only to those children under the age of 25.
 According to the wrongful death statute, where there is a wrongful death, the children may recover mental pain/suffering damages (often referred to as intangible damages).
 Courts look at the loss of parental guidance and companionship as well.